XiaoSanchez/NLP-Sentiment_Analysis/README.md

-# NLP: Sentiment_Analysis
+# NLP: Sentiment Analysis

-Sentiment Analysis is the project taht create a pipeline to remove stop-words, punctuation, and perform tokenization.
+Sentiment Analysis is the project that create a pipeline to remove stop-words, punctuation, and perform tokenization.
 Train a Naive Bayes Classifier then assess trained model performance.
 ## Features
 - Understand the concept of count vectorization (tokenization)
 - Perform tokenization to tweet text using Scikit Learn